JImmyJImmy0/blackjack-project/README.md

 ![Dark mode screenshot](images/darkmode.png)

 ## Technologies Used
-The technologies is used to create this project are:
+The technologies I used to create this project are:

 * HTML
 * CSS
 * JavaScript
 * Bootstrap
 * Google Fonts

+## Ice Box Items
+There a a couple features I would like to add down the road.

+1. I would like to implement a betting system where the player can bet on each hand.
+2. I would also like to animate the cards being delt from a deck.